DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/value-axis.md

 The ValueAxis plugin visualizes the value axis.

-## Importing
+## Import

-Use the following import statement:
+Use the following statement to import the plugin:

 ```js
 import { ValueAxis } from '@devexpress/dx-react-chart-material-ui';